ManavSharma03/js_practice/README.md

 # practice problems for JS concepts

-# currently we have problems for array and strings only
+# Will be adding theoretical questions for each data types, as we have more problems and topics to add